digiscot/digiscot-website/pages/onedigital/helping-org.md

   <div class="list-group">
     <span class="list-group-item">
       <p class="list-group-item-text"><strong>Content:</strong><br />
-      This training will help you pass on Basic Digital Skills to your clients/ end-users through everyday interactions.</p>
+      This training will help you make better use of digital within your organisation</p>
     </span>
     <span class="list-group-item">
       <p class="list-group-item-text"><strong>Example:</strong><br />
-      A support group for people with MS wants to help users book GP appointments but the users show no interest.
-This training could mean that staff learn new techniques to hel users see the benefits of the internet and change their behaviour.</p>
+      Managers at a care organisation feel that their current way of recording home visits on forms is labour-intensive.
+This training could mean that a real-time, electronic reporting system could be considered and care workers can update information remotely.</p>
     </span>
     <span class="list-group-item">
-      <p class="list-group-item-text"><strong>Who should join?</strong>This is for you if you regularly work with clients and end users and know they would benefit from digital.
+      <p class="list-group-item-text"><strong>Who should join?</strong>This is for you if you want to become a digital champion for your organisation and you want to use digital more effectively on a daily basis.
 You should have basic digital skills yourself but you're not expected to be an expert.</p>
     </span>
     <span class="list-group-item">
-      <p class="list-group-item-text">To find out whether <strong>Making Digital Everyday</strong> is the best option for you, read our:</p><a class="btn btn-primary btn-lg" href="/files/MDE what's involved.pdf">Making Digital Everyday: What's involved</a>
+      <p class="list-group-item-text">To find out whether <strong>Making Digital Work</strong> is the best option for you, read our:</p><a class="btn btn-primary btn-lg" href="/files/MDW what's involved.pdf">Making Digital Work: What's involved</a>
     </span>
   </div>

 </div>

-If you are interested in training get in touch to find out more about your local Third Sector Interface, and whether there are any upcoming courses – onedigital@scvo.org.uk
+If you are interested in training get in touch to find out more about your local Third Sector Interface, and whether there are any upcoming courses – [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk)